bexelbie/bexelbie.github.io/_posts/2016-01-12-encryption.md

 [^1]: Yes, this is a simplification of what a back-door is, but I believe it will suffice for this purpose.

-[^2]: "U.S. bank executives said they are choosing the signature version so customers won’t be burdened at the checkout line to remember a new four-digit code." - http://www.wsj.com/articles/why-new-credit-cards-may-fall-short-on-fraud-control-1420423917  Additionally, there is no US Bank implementing [3-D Secure](https://en.wikipedia.org/wiki/3-D_Secure) domestically that I am aware of.
+[^2]: Don't forget why the U.S. has chip-and-signature cards and not chip-and-pin cards.
+"U.S. bank executives said they are choosing the signature version so customers won’t be burdened at the checkout line to remember a new four-digit code." - http://www.wsj.com/articles/why-new-credit-cards-may-fall-short-on-fraud-control-1420423917  Additionally, there is no US Bank implementing [3-D Secure](https://en.wikipedia.org/wiki/3-D_Secure) for domestic transactions that I am aware of.
 I read, but cannot find the link, that US Banks had dismissed SMS verifications as "flaky" despite them being highly reliable in many other parts of the world.

 Image: Public Domain from US Mint via [Wikipedia](https://en.wikipedia.org/wiki/United_States_dollar#/media/File:New100front.jpg)
+{:.footnotes}

+Note: This post was edited for grammar, typos and phrasing.
+A full history is available in the git repository.
+{:.footnotes}